abridged/collabland-dev/docs/downstream-integrations/api/account.md

 ---

-The `/account` resource provides information for an authenticated user of the api call.
+The `/account` resource provides information for an authenticated user of the API call.

-The base url is https://api.collab.land/account/.
+The base url is `https://api.collab.land/account/`.

-The following HTTP request headers are required.

 ## Get the current user profile